Make Your Goals Smart with the SMART Method

 Measurable

-Measurable means that you need to use some metrics, applicable specifically to your decision.
+Measurable means using specific metrics applicable specifically to your decision.
 Set it directly into your goal, and in the end, it will be much easier to understand your efficiency.
-You can also track your progress during all the time of realization, which is very important as much as specifics.
+You can also track your progress during all the time of realization, which is important as much as having specifics.

 Achievable

 Sometimes you can’t do more than your best, so you need to understand realistically what your goal is.
-It is going to help you when you’ll have to prioritize your resources, especially time.
+It is going to help you when you have to prioritize your resources, especially time.
 For example, the goal “become an expert in mechanical engineering in a month” for a person who knows nothing about engineering doesn’t seem implementable.
-You’d better come up with “take an online course about mechanical engineering for a month” – it seems to be more achievable and real in your present conditions.
+A more achievable goal would be “take an online course about mechanical engineering for a month” – it seems to be more achievable and real in your present conditions.

 Relevant

-Your goal has to conform with your understanding of success and bring you closer to accomplishing it.
-Ask yourself every time making decisions, if it's really worth your time and energy, or maybe you can do something more useful in the long-term.
+Your goal has to align with your understanding of success and bring you closer to accomplishing it.
+Ask yourself every time you are making decisions, if it's really worth your time and energy, or maybe you can do something more useful in the long term.

 Time-based